SodiumZH/NFF-Girls/wiki/gameplay-en.md

 Once you provoked them and/or lost the Undead Affinity effect, the process will be interrupted.

 ##### Interaction

+To interact, player must have a Commanding Wand on either hand.
+(0.0.6 / 0.1.6)

 Right click to switch the AI state among Wait, Follow and Wander.